neuschaefer/lbForth/README.md

 compiler](http://github.com/larsbrinkhoff/xForth) for 6502, 8051, AVR,
 Cortex-M, MSP430, PDP-8, PIC, and STM8.

+In this branch: WIP support for the SiFive HiFive1.

 ( Continuous integration )

 The code is continuously built and tested in Linux, MacOS X, and